vrockai/pipeline-test/docs/content.md

 ---

-## The maternal gut microbiome in pregnancy: implications for the developing immune system
+## The maternal gut microbiome in pregnancy: implications for the developing immune system.
+ 14.12.2023, _O Koren, L Konnikova, P Brodin, IU Mysorekar, MC Collado_

+The gut microbiome has important roles in host metabolism and immunity, and microbial dysbiosis affects human physiology and health.
+Maternal immunity and microbial metabolites during pregnancy, microbial transfer during birth, and transfer of immune factors, microorganisms and metabolites via breastfeeding provide critical sources of early-life microbial and immune training, with important consequences for human health.
+Only a few studies have directly examined the interactions between the gut microbiome and the immune system during pregnancy, and the subsequent effect on offspring development.
+In this Review, we aim to describe how the maternal microbiome shapes overall pregnancy-associated maternal, fetal and early neonatal immune systems, focusing on the existing evidence and highlighting current gaps to promote further research.

 [Source](https://www.nature.com/articles/s41575-023-00864-2)

+10.1038/s41575-023-00864-2

 ---